NikoIcardo/JSAgar/README.md

 Or you can also run the code in the online editor: https://editor.p5js.org/

 Going to the editor and pasting the main javascript file's contents directly in will work.
+Try it, its fun!